-1 2.
-OBJECTIVES OF ESTIMATING GHG IMPACTS
+2. OBJECTIVES OF ESTIMATING GHG IMPACTS

-- 2 This chapter provides an overview of objectives users may have in assessing the GHG impacts of - 3 agriculture policies.
-Determining the assessment objectives is an important first step, since decisions - 4 made in later chapters should be guided by the stated objectives.
+This chapter provides an overview of objectives users may have in assessing the GHG impacts of agriculture policies.
+Determining the assessment objectives is an important first step, since decisions made in later chapters should be guided by the stated objectives.

-- Determine the objectives of the assessment at the beginning of the impact assessment process - 6 Assessing the GHG impacts of policies is a key step towards developing effective GHG mitigation - 7 strategies.
-Impact assessment supports evidence-based decision making by enabling policymakers and - 8 stakeholders to understand the relationship between policies and expected or achieved GHG impacts.
-It - 9 is a key recommendation to determine the objectives of the assessment at the beginning of the impact - 10 assessment process. - 11 Examples of objectives for assessing the GHG impacts of a policy are listed below.
-The ICAT Sustainable - 12 Development Guidance can be used to assess the broader sustainable development impacts of - 13 agriculture policies and users should refer to that guidance for objectives for assessing such impacts. - 14 Objectives of assessing impacts before policy implementation - 15 Inform policy selection by comparing policy options based on their expected future impacts - Improve policy design and implementation by understanding the impacts of different design and implementation choices - Inform goal setting by assessing the potential contribution of policy options to national goals, such as NDCs and NAMAs - Report on the multiple expected future impacts of policies, domestically and/or internationally - Access financing for policies under consideration by demonstrating expected future results - 22 Objectives of assessing impacts during or after policy implementation - Assess policy effectiveness by determining whether policies are delivering the intended results - Improve policy implementation by determining whether policies are being implemented as planned - Inform future policy design and decide whether to continue current actions, enhance current actions or implement additional actions - Learn from experience and share best practices about the impacts of policies - Track progress toward national goals such as NDCs and SDGs and understand the contribution of policies toward achieving them - Report on the multiple impacts of policies achieved to date, domestically and/or internationally - Meet funder requirements to report on impacts of policies, if relevant
+• Determine the objectives of the assessment at the beginning of the impact assessment process

+Assessing the GHG impacts of policies is a key step towards identifying opportunities and gaps in effective GHG mitigation strategies.
+Impact assessment supports evidence-based decision making by enabling policymakers and stakeholders to understand the relationship between policies and expected or achieved GHG impacts.
+It is a key recommendation to determine the objectives of the assessment at the beginning of the impact assessment process.

+Examples of objectives for assessing the GHG impacts of a policy are listed below.
+The ICAT Sustainable Development Guidance can be used to assess the broader sustainable development impacts of agriculture policies and users should refer to that guidance for objectives for assessing such impacts.

+Objectives of assessing impacts before policy implementation

+- Inform policy selection by comparing policy options based on their expected future impacts - Improve policy design and implementation by understanding the impacts of different design and implementation choices - Inform goal setting by assessing the potential contribution of policy options to national goals, such as NDCs and NAMAs - Report on the multiple expected future impacts of policies, domestically and/or internationally - Access financing for policies under consideration by demonstrating expected future results

+Objectives of assessing impacts during or after policy implementation

+- Assess policy effectiveness by determining whether policies are delivering the intended results - Improve policy implementation by determining whether policies are being implemented as planned - Inform future policy design and decide whether to continue current actions, enhance current actions or implement additional actions - Learn from experience and share best practices about the impacts of policies - Track progress toward national goals such as NDCs and SDGs and understand the contribution of policies toward achieving them - Report domestically or internationally, including under the Paris Agreement's enhanced transparency framework, on the impacts of policies achieved to date - Meet funder requirements to report on impacts of policies, if relevant

-- 1 Users should also identify the intended audience of the assessment report.
-Possible audiences include - 2 policymakers, the general public, NGOs, companies, funders, financial institutions, analysts, research - 3 institutions, or other stakeholders affected by or who can influence the policy.
-For more information on - 4 identifying stakeholders, refer to the ICAT Stakeholder Participation Guidance (Chapter 5). - 5 Subsequent chapters provide flexibility to enable users to choose how best to assess the impacts of - 6 policies in the context of their objectives, including which impacts to include in the GHG assessment - 7 boundary and which methods and data sources to use.
-The appropriate level of accuracy and - 8 completeness is likely to vary by objective.
-Users should assess the impacts of their policies with a - 9 sufficient level of accuracy and completeness to meet the stated objectives of the assessment.
+Users should also identify the intended audience of the assessment report.
+Possible audiences include policymakers, the general public, NGOs, companies, funders, financial institutions, analysts, research institutions, or other stakeholders affected by or who can influence the policy.
+For more information on identifying stakeholders, refer to the ICAT Stakeholder Participation Guidance (Chapter 5).

+Subsequent chapters provide flexibility to enable users to choose how best to assess the impacts of policies in the context of their objectives, including which impacts to include in the GHG assessment boundary and which methods and data sources to use.
+The appropriate level of accuracy and completeness is likely to vary by objective.
+Users should assess the impacts of their policies with a sufficient level of accuracy and completeness to meet the stated objectives of the assessment.

-1 3.
-OVERVIEW OF AGRICULTURE POLICIES
+3. OVERVIEW OF AGRICULTURE POLICIES

-- 2 This chapter provides an overview of the types of agriculture policies, and mitigation practices and - 3 technologies, to which this guidance can be applied.
-The agriculture sector, together with the forestry - 4 sector, present a large opportunity for countries to meet their commitments under the Paris Agreement - 5 and to reduce and remove GHG emissions from the atmosphere.
-This guidance is primarily designed to - 6 assess specific policy instruments and associated mitigation practices and/or technologies in the - 7 agriculture sector.
-In this document, policies are instruments that enable or incentivise the implementation - 8 of GHG mitigation measures.
+This chapter provides an overview of the types of agriculture policies, and mitigation practices and technologies, to which this guidance can be applied.
+The agriculture sector, together with the forestry sector, present a large opportunity for countries to meet their commitments under the Paris Agreement and to reduce GHG emissions from the atmosphere and enhance carbon stocks.
+This guidance is primarily designed to assess specific policy instruments and associated mitigation practices and/or technologies in the agriculture sector.
+In this document, policies are instruments that enable or incentivise the implementation of GHG mitigation measures.
 Measures are the practices and/or technologies that reduce emissions.